This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Did you know that 80% of women wear the wrong bra size?
-It’s true.
+Did you know that 80% of women are wearing the wrong bra size?
+(It’s true.)

 - Lost or gained 5 to 7 pounds

 - Changed your diet or exercise regime

 Here’s how to measure bra size… and find the right bra!

 How To Measure Bra Size, Bra Cup Size, And Bra Band Size To Find The Right Bra

 With a tape measure, measure the area all the way around just beneath your breasts.
 Your arms should be down, and the tape measure should be snug.

 TIP: The number on your tape measure is not your band size though.
 If it’s an odd number, you should round up to the next even number.
 If it’s an even number, still round up… to the next even number.

 This is best accomplished by looking at the cup size you’re presently wearing.

 TIP: Since bra cups are sized according to band size, every time you go down in number on the band size, you must increase your cup size by one as well.
 So if your band size is 33 inches and you started out with a 32A cup, then your cup size will be 34B.
 Or if you’re 36C, your tighter band size would be 34D.